Do you want to get your first job as a web developer?

 A study by the Federal Reserve Board showed that more people in their 40s report having financial stress than any other age group.

 It’s not only possible to be caring for children (or grandchildren) from toddlers to adults, but you might also have parents who need financial support.
-And, while the average full-time salary for women in their early 40s is on the higher end of all age groups, this is a time when you’re likely to have a lot of expenses, such as: a home mortgage, saving for kids’ college funds, saving for retirement, and rising health care expenses.
+And, while the average full-time salary for women in their early 40s is on the higher end of all age groups, this is an age when anyone can have a lot of expenses, such as: a home mortgage, saving for kids’ college funds, saving for retirement, and rising health care expenses.

 Time can be a scarce resource, too, especially if you’re working and taking care of children or adults.